 Sleeping, cooking and eating outdoors with makeshift tools and equipment—what better things can you do on summer vacation?
 If you get less busy on other months, the more you should get less busy on summer, or else you waste it altogether.
-And the important thing is to keep everything simple during vacation trips.
+And the important thing is to keep everything simple on vacation trips.

 We find it hard to think that relaxation and zero work is often more productive.
 We think busyness somehow makes us accomplish much.
 We don’t see how busyness is often just idleness—your body keeps moving but your soul and spirit keeps idle.
 Now, let’s try to see things this way—God accomplished a lot when he created the universe in 6 days.
 But he accomplished a lot more when he rested since the seventh day.

 Vacation is when you “recharge.”
 You’re like an overspent battery and you need to recharge.
 So you go away from what drains your power and go somewhere to restore energy and zest for life.
 Work drains but vacation rejuvenates.
 Keep that in mind.
 Well, some folks claim their work recharges instead of drains.
 But you look at them and you see “drained” written all over their faces.
 But they deny that, insisting they’re charged.

 God designed everything with a need for replenishment.
 Imagine if the seas and oceans all just gave away water and were never replenished.
 Even land is designed to have Sabbaths so they can recover from continuous plowing and planting which drain their fertility.
 Farming technicians I’ve talked to agree.
 And it’s actually during rest and relaxation that you become more productive.
 Look at how an article in the New York Times put it:

 Paradoxically, the best way to get more done may be to spend more time doing less.
 A new and growing body of multidisciplinary research shows that strategic renewal — including daytime workouts, short afternoon naps, longer sleep hours, more time away from the office and longer, more frequent vacations — boosts productivity, job performance and, of course, health.